MicrosoftDocs/power-automate-docs/articles/process-mining-troubleshoot.md

 1. To delete the process, select **Confirm**.

+Another option is to use the Bring Your Own Worspace to store the generated reports (more info: [Create your own custom Power BI workspace](process-mining-pbi-workspace.md)).
+This option surpasses the limit of the Dataverse-managed Power BI workspace.

 ### "You must have one case with at least two activities to analyze your process.
 Please change your data."

 Process mining isn't normally helpful when there's only one activity name in the data.
 This is because the process map visualizes the flow of the process from one activity to the next.
 In this case, you should do the following: